bjohnson7/ui-internship-training-docs/src/pages/setup/training-exercises.md

 weight: 13
 ---

 ###### Congratulations!
-You have successfully setup Liferay on your machine.
+You have successfully set up Liferay on your machine.
 We will go through some training exercises to make sure you can navigate your way around Liferay.

 <article id="whatYouShouldKnow">